 As explained at the beginning, mites naturally live in the fur and skin of your pet.
 Normally, this does not cause a problem, but that’s not always the case.

 Some animals are allergic to these small critters and so their skin will be irritated by them.

 If your cat is allergic to these mites, it will be mildly itchy and our DUST MITES ALLERGY product can help.

 This natural product does not, however, treat mange.
 If your cat loses its hair abundantly and suffers from intense itching, consult a vet and opt for our MANGE product instead.

 In summary, whatever form of mange your cat is suffering from, it must be treated because it is very contagious, mainly for his feline companions and even canines, but sometimes also for humans.

 If you have several pets at home and one of them suffers from mange, isolate it from the others and thoroughly clean your home, especially its bed and toys.
 Your vet may want to treat all pets in the home for prevention.

 Keep an eye out for the symptoms of mange in your kitty, such as hair loss, itching and ear secretions.
-Our natural remedies can be major assets in the treatment of mange.
+Our natural products can be major assets in the case of mange.
 See our website for more details on these.

 This disease can be shocking in more severe cases.
 If ever this is the case for your pussy cat, rest assured that you are now well-equipped to deal with it!